 - Endures harsh weather conditions

 In the case of CITRIS (Center for Information Technology Research in the Interests of Society) in collaboration with Roger C. Bales, UC Merced, and Steven D. Glaser, UC Berkeley, they needed to measure and report on conditions of the snow pack in the Sierra Nevada Mountains.
 Snow information is used to anticipate droughts and floods, to equably allocate water resources between the public and private sectors of the economy, and is key to agricultural planning.
 In addition to snow depth, they also needed to measure solar radiation, relative humidity, soil moisture, matric potential, and temperature.
-Read case study.
+Read the case study here.